candy-lang/candy/README.md

 - inline functions
 - minimize inputs found through fuzzing
 - fuzz parser
+- remove builtinPrint
 - tail call optimization
-- new name?
 - parse function declaration with doc comment but no code
+- tracing visualization
+- distinguish packages from normal modules
 - complain about comment lines with too much indentation
 - develop guidelines about how to format reasons
 - module files: `.candy` vs `_.candy`?
-- casing of module names?

 ## How to use Candy